puppetlabs/puppet-specifications/language/names.md

 It is never allowed to declare a variable in a scope other than the current scope (i.e. it is not possible to assign a value to a variable in another scope by using a qualified name).

-TODO: Explain Shadow is a new declaration of an existing entity.
-Obscuring is the use of a name in a context in such a way that it obscures something else in another scope (i.e. it is not a shadow.
-THIS PROBABLY NEVERE HAPPENS IN PUPPET because variables are always $var (and type references and names are differentiated by case).
+Technically a Shadow is a new declaration of an existing entity, and Obscuring is the declaration of a name in a context in such a way that it obscures a named entity in another scope (i.e. it is not a shadow, but its existence blocks a name to resolve to what it obscures).

+The Puppet Programming Language does not have any obscuring constructs as there is a distinction between variable references $var, names (initial lower cased Qualified Name), and references
+(initial upper case Qualified Reference).

+Overloading is the term used to resolve the binding of declaration to definition in the presence of multiple definitions of the same name.
+In the Puppet Programming Language overloading takes place when loading a named entity from a search path, the first entity found on the path wins.
+If a named entity has already been introduced, this will block access to an entity with the same name that would otherwise have been loaded.

+Future versions of this specification may impose stricter rules on where a named entity may be defined; this to reduce the risk of accidental overloading.

 Scopes
 ---